zhengyuli/lzy-workspace-configurations/README.md

-# Oh My Mac Workspace
+# Oh My Workspace Configurations

 This guide includes all kinds of configurations of daily used tools on mac.